-We can hypothesize that the observed performance signatures of $1M{-C}BP$ and $1M{-R}BP$ may be slightly different, because each places the additional memop overhead unique to 1M on different parts of the computation.
+We can hypothesize that the observed performance signatures of $1M{C}BP$ and $1M{R}BP$ may be slightly different, because each places the additional memop overhead unique to 1M on different parts of the computation.
 This stems from the fact that there exists an asymmetry in the assignment of packing formats to matrices in each 1M variant.
-Specifically, additional memops are required during the initial packing and the movement between caches for the matrix packed according to 1E, since that format writes four F.E. for ever two that it reads from the source operand.
-Also, if $1M{-C}BP$ and $1M{-R}BP$ use real micro-kernels with different micro-tile shapes (i.e., difference values of m_R and n_R), those micro-kernels' differing performance properties will likely cause the performance signatures of $1M{-C}BP$ and $1M{-R}BP$ to deviate further.
+Specifically, 50% more memops-relative to a conventional assembly solution-are required during the initial packing and the movement between caches for the matrix packed according to 1E, since that format writes four F.E. for every